 - They always achieve better results than their counterparts

-Motivation, therefore, plays a very important factor and ensures employees remain active and contribute their best towards their organization.
+Motivation, therefore, plays a very important factor and ensures employees remain active and contribute their best toward their organization.
 Furthermore, a high level of motivation leads to a lower level of employee turnover.

 The two factors identified by Herzberg are:

-1. Motivating factors: The presence of motivating factors encourages employees to work harder.
+- Motivating factors: The presence of motivating factors encourages employees to work harder.
 They are the factors found in the workplace.